Skip to content

 What Are Non-Traded REITs?

-Non-traded real estate investment trusts (REITs) are registered, open-end investment vehicles used to invest in real estate assets.
-Also recognized in the industry as public non-traded REITs, non-listed REITs, or NAV REITs, these vehicles, unlike their exchange-traded counterparts, are not listed on public exchanges and are thus considered to be illiquid investments.
-Non-traded REITS are typically purchased through a broker-dealer.
+Non-traded real estate investment trusts (REITs) are registered investment vehicles that invest in real estate assets.
+Also known as public non-traded REITs, non-listed REITs, or NAV REITs, these vehicles are not listed on public exchanges and are generally considered illiquid.
+Investors typically purchase non-traded REITs through broker-dealers or advisors.

-Though they are not available on exchanges, most non-traded REITs are registered with and must file reports with the US Securities and Exchange Commission (SEC).1 Like most REITs, non-traded REITs must also comply with the IRS requirement that they distribute no less than 90% of the trust’s taxable income to shareholders each year.2
+Although they are not available on exchanges, most non-traded REITs are registered with SEC and must file regular reports.1 Like all REITs, non-traded REITs must comply with IRS rules requiring them to distribute at least 90% of their taxable income to shareholders annually.2

-These structures are typically sought out by certain investors seeking income and/or diversification; they also provide direct exposure to private real estate or commercial real estate assets, such as multi-family housing, industrial property, or office buildings.
+These structures may appeal to advisors seeking income and diversification while potentially providing direct exposure to private or commercial real estate assets, including multi-family housing, industrial property, and office buildings.

 What Do Non-Traded REITs Typically Invest In?

-Like REITs in general, non-traded REITs invest in real estate properties across various sectors.
-Some non-traded REITs tend to be more specialized, concentrating their investments into a single sector, while others target broader diversification across property types and industries.
-Examples of real estate sectors that REITs may invest in include:
+Non-traded REITs, like other REITs, invest in real estate across sectors.
+Some non-traded REITs specialize in a single sector, while others diversify across property types and industries.
+REITs may invest in sectors such as:

-• Commercial – hotels, storage centers, office buildings, retail
+• Commercial: hotels, self-storage centers, office buildings, retail centers

-Typically, because of their focus on income, REITs often target and manage “core” real estate properties with relatively stable cash flows, which tend to be collected as rents from property tenants.
-Some REITs will invest in mortgage assets and instead derive their cash flows from interest payments.
+Because they typically focus on income, non-traded REITs often target “core” real estate properties with relatively stable cash flows collected as rent from tenants.4 Some non-traded REITs invest in mortgage assets, deriving cash flows from interest payments instead of rent.

 How Do Non-Traded REITs Work?